3 observations after Sixers erase 17-point deficit and then lose to Nets at the buzzer

 Yabusele was outstanding defensively in the fourth quarter, too.
 Grimes and Yabusele blitzed Watford and forced a turnover that led to a Maxey layup.
 Soon after that, Grimes drilled a go-ahead three.

-With the Nets' lead shrinking and Yabusele thriving, Nurse kept Embiid on the bench until there was 3:10 left in the fourth quarter.
+With the Nets' lead shrinking and Yabusele thriving, Nurse kept Embiid on the bench for the fourth quarter.

 Eventually, Brooklyn regained some momentum.
 Keon Johnson beat the shot clock and nailed a triple to lift the Nets to a 102-100 edge.
 Maxey evened the game by swishing a corner three with 23 seconds to go, but the Sixers couldn't secure the necessary stop to send the game to overtime.